4 March, 2025

 Before you go

 A prior appointment and doctor’s referral are not required at public clinics.
-Registration usually ends half an hour to an hour before closing time, and your wait will vary by location and time so be sure to arrive early!
-All public clinics listed above are closed on Saturdays, Sundays and public holidays.
-If you choose to go to a private clinic, you should definitely call ahead to enquire if they provide the service you require and to make an appointment.
+Registration usually ends half-an-hour to an hour before closing time, but your wait will vary by location and time — so be sure to arrive early!
+All public clinics listed are closed on Saturdays, Sundays and public holidays.
+If you choose to go to a private clinic, you should call ahead to enquire if they provide the service you require and to make an appointment.
 Unless you have an emergency, most private clinics will be unable to see you if you just walk in.
 The Family Planning Association’s Youth Health Care Centres, in particular, only provide services to unmarried women under the age of 26.

-Both public and private clinics will test for syphilis, gonorrhea, non-gonococcal urethritis, genital herpes, genital warts, pubic lice, chlamydia and HIV/AIDS.
-These tests will be performed through urine and blood tests, swabs and visual examination.
+Both public and private clinics will test for syphilis, gonorrhoea, non-gonococcal urethritis, genital herpes, genital warts, pubic lice, chlamydia and HIV/AIDS.
+These tests will be performed through urine and blood tests, swabs and visual examination (try to avoid going for a general check-up while menstruating.
 Emergency contraceptives, counselling and vaccines are more typically found at private clinics.
-Though we believe that you should spare no cost for your health, the clinics listed above offer services that fit a range of budgets – from free testing at public clinics, to comprehensive packages costing over $1,000.
+Though we believe that you should spare no cost for your health, the clinics listed below offer services that fit a range of budgets from free testing at public clinics, to comprehensive packages costing over $1,000.

 What to bring